U.S. confident of good showing despite tough draw

 DEFENSIVE WORRIES

-If the U.S. succeed at the World Cup it will almost certainly be because Bradley and Jones dominate the midfield and Jozy Altidore and Clint Dempsey find their scoring boots.
+If the U.S. succeed at the World Cup it will almost certainly be because Bradley and Jones dominate the midfield and Jozy Altidore, Clint Dempsey and Landon Donovan find their scoring boots.

 If they flop, it is likely to be because their defense has not held up.